jeffreylanters/unity-entity-component-system/README.md

 public class MovementComponent : System<MovementComponent, MovementSystem> { }
 ```

-_This secection of the documentation is in process!_
+_This section of the documentation is in process!_

 ### Systems